 Commissioner Meier asked if all the fees were helping supplements or costs.
 Dr. Washington said they helped recover costs when billing insurance.
 He said it didn't help with cost.
 Commissioner Meier asked if they budgeted for the costs that weren't being covered.
 Dr. Washington said it was part of their annual budget request.
 Mr. Walker said they ranged from 0 to 100% cost recovery.
 He said that, as it related to the increases and athletic fields, it would help them close the gap between what was currently being subsidized and getting to zero percent.
 He said it did help supplement the cost, but not at 100%.
 Mr. Gujjarlapudi said it covered all the costs; he said with air quality, there was a small property tax supplement.

 Commissioner Townsend-Ingram said that with the American Legion, since they were reducing the waiver, was there a layaway plan for non-profits that couldn't pay all upfront.
 Mr. Walker said yes, he said they had the capacity to book 6 months out.
 He said that agencies that aligned with their values leaned towards being more equitable.
 Commissioner Townsend-Ingram asked if unincorporated areas were charged with fees such as sewage and water waste, and how it was handled.
 Mr. Gujjarlapudi said it was consistent throughout the County.
 In the cities, they did pickups, and they had contracts with private providers.
-He said on the backend, they were coming to LUESA for processing or sending it to landfills.
 He said the fees handled that and not the actual collection.
 Commissioner Townsend-Ingram asked why there was an unauthorized balance for Ryan White.
-Dr. Washington said they contracted those services with vendors, and there may be a reason why vendors didn't spend all the funds.
+Dr. Washington said they contracted those services with vendors, and they vendors didn't spend all the funds.